besterjoes/salt-lake-civic-intelligence/README.md

 # Salt Lake County Procurement & Political Donations (2020–2024)

-## 📌 Overview
+## Overview
-This OSINT (Open Source Intelligence) project investigates the transparency of public contracting and political donations in Salt Lake County, Utah, from 2020 to 2024.
+This Open Source Intelligence project investigates the transparency of public contracting and political donations in Salt Lake County, Utah, from 2020 to 2024.
 By analyzing government documents, campaign finance records, and media reports, it uncovers patterns in county spending, the influence of donations on contract approvals, and gaps in transparency.
 Understanding these dynamics is critical for ensuring accountability in local governance and empowering residents to engage with public decision-making.

 ## Objectives
 - Identify the top 10 contractors by total contract value and analyze the distribution of contracts across industries to reveal spending dominance.